 examples of the changing form of information in an evolving digital age.

 (as of Aug 2012)

 Broadband access was barely measurable at the turn of the century.
 Not until 2008 had a majority of Americans switched to broadband connections.
-Today, two-thirds (66%) of U.S. households have high-speed internet.
+Today, 70% of U.S. households have high-speed internet.
 This speed has transformed the rudimentary web into a rich platform for interactive, multimedia digital content.